Disentangle and Remerge: Interventional Knowledge Distillation for Few-Shot Object Detection from A Conditional Causal Perspective: Conclusion

 \section{Conclusion}

-We introduce the knowledge distillation to few-shot object detection tasks.
+We introduce the knowledge distillation to FSOD tasks.
 Then, we discover that the empirical error of the teacher model degenerates the prediction performance of the student model.
-To tackle this latent flaw, we develop a Structural Causal Model and propose a backdoor adjustment-based knowledge distillation method, D\&R. Theoretically, we provide the definition of the general backdoor path for the backdoor criterion.
-D\&R outperforms state-of-the-art methods on multiple benchmark datasets.
+To tackle this latent flaw, we develop a Structural Causal Model and propose a backdoor adjustment-based knowledge distillation method, D\&R. Empirically, D\&R outperforms state-of-the-art methods on multiple benchmark datasets.